 As the light of a new day begins to filter through the fabric of your tents, you will arise and make your way to a warming fire and be treated to hot and hardy breakfast.
 As soon as camp is cleaned up and the mules packed, we mount our saddled horses and continue our journey up Miller Creek pausing at the remains of a giant petrified tree.
 Soon, we will ride past the Miller Creek backcountry patrol cabin that sits in the midst of a very young forest and then begin to make a 2000 ft ascent up a set of switchbacks to the high country.
 There, we will be treated to an awe inspiring 360 degree view of several of Yellowstone’s prominent peaks including Saddle Mountain, Hoodoo, Parker, Caster, and Pollux Peaks and more.
 Continuing, the trail runs through a verdant valley that is often frequented by herds of elk before climbing to a perch on a shoulder of Parker Peak, just below its summit.
 Traversing the valley ahead of us, we will climb upon a bench and make a gradual decent through the edge of a meadow where we’ve seen grizzly bear cubs frolicking.
 As the rising landscape to our left diminishes, those goblin like formations that are known as The Hoodoos will be revealed in a bowl- like cutout in the hillside with a small opening on one side through which a tiny spring flows.
 From there, we will climb the slope on the opposite side and make our camp close to the rim.
 Surely, there will be a lot to think and talk about over another freshly prepared meal before the light of day turns to dusk, and dusk to darkness which, on a cloudless night, can reveal more stars than you’ve ever imagined exist.

-As the third day dawns, a great fire and hot breakfast will help to stave off the chill of the frosty morning air.
+As the fourth day dawns, a great fire and hot breakfast will help to stave off the chill of the frosty morning air.
 Our camp here is at 9700 ft elevation.
 The morning will be spent at your leisure exploring and photographing the Hoodoos.
 In the afternoon, we will mount our horses and follow the trail east along the top of a ridge to the eastern most point in Yellowstone Park.
 No words can describe this place!
 The country here is a vast, wide open and beautiful grassland.
 As we approach the park boundary, looking to our right, we will find ourselves at the head of a sloping V shaped valley lined with dendritic type tributaries that become the Lamar River; to our left, a steep drop-off with a breathtaking view of the One Hunt drainage; ahead of us, the head of another valley in which lie the headwaters of Sunlight Creek.
 As we turn around and head back to camp, we will see Parker and Hoodoo Peaks standing like monuments in the distance.
 With appetites satisfied, we will once again, retire to our tents to drift off to sleep with thoughts of the day’s magnificent experience still fresh in our minds.

-Mounting our horses on the third day, we will bid farewell to this magical and beautiful land and head back to our camp on Miller Creek.
+Mounting our horses, we will bid farewell to this magical and beautiful land and head back to our camp on Miller Creek.
 With time and energy provided, upon reaching the shoulder of Parker Peak we may pause to scale its 10,203 foot summit.
 This lofty perch will provide grand sweeping views from all sides sure to render you in a state of jaw-dropping awe.
 From that high peak we will retreat and continue making our way back through the beautiful meadows.
 Soon, Miller Creek will come into view looking like a tiny silver thread.
 Descending the switchbacks, we find ourselves back amongst the lodge pole pines on the valley floor, and before long, back at our camp along side the creek.

 Once again, on this final morning of our adventure as you emerge from your tent and walk through the dew-laden grass, the smell of the crisp mountain air will be replaced with the smell of breakfast cooking on an open fire.
 With mules packed and horses mounted we will make our way down Miller Creek to its confluence with the Lamar River.
 As that great river valley widens and we crest a hill, the twinkling reflections of vehicles on the distant roadway will soon catch your eye; a bittersweet sign that our journey is about to end.